data301-2020-winter2/course-project-group_1008/analysis/Laura/README.md

 - issues with importing project functions but have been solved
 - completed extensive EDA (task 4)
 - analyzed research question with comparisons to EDA visuals
+- completed group EDA and connections to research questions
+- Split data based off of geographical location in order for us to analyze the data on a continental basis
 ---

 ### Milestone 3: